IZh-58

 The IZh-58 (ИЖ-58) is a Soviet double-barreled shotgun.

 History

-IZh-58 was designed by L. I. Pugachev (Л. И. Пугачев), in last months of 1958 first shotguns were made.
+IZh-58 was designed by L. I. Pugachev (Л. И. Пугачев), in the last months of 1958, the first shotguns were made.

 Since 1961, a new varnish with improved characteristics has been used to protect the wooden parts of the gun.
 As a result, since January 1961, the price of one standard IZh-58 was 60 roubles.

 More than 1.36 million IZh-58 hunting shotguns were produced in all four standard variants.
 In addition, one experimental sample of lightweight IZh-58 shotgun was made with aluminium alloy details.

 It was replaced by IZh-43 model in late 1980s.
 The last IZh-58MAE shotgun was made in 1987.